 If you want to travel by train, aim to get to Matsumoto Station and jump on a train to Shin-Shimashima.
 From there, you'll have to take a bus as private cars are banned from Kamikochi.

 There are direct bus services that depart from Tokyo, Osaka, Kyoto, and Nagano.

-At 1,500 meters, Kamikochi and the surrounding peaks are all part of Chubu Sangaku National Park
+At 1,500 meters, Kamikochi and the surrounding peaks are all part of the Chubu Sangaku National Park

-Kamikochi is accessible from mid-April until mid-November, but you can snowshoe in during winter
+Kamikochi is accessible from mid-April until mid-November, but you can snowshoe during winter

 Kamikochi is popular throughout its open season but is especially busy during summer holidays from mid-July through to August and on weekends during the autumn foliage season.

 While certain famous destinations can never live up to their hype, Kamikochi is rightfully renowned.
 The fifteen-kilometer valley, with its lush forests, offers stunning views of the surrounding peaks, including the volcanic Mt.
 Yakedake.
-The Hotaka Mountain Range dominates the area, and at 3,190 meters, Mt.
-Oku Hotaka is the highest peak in the Northern Alps.
+The Hotaka mountain range dominates the area, and at 3,190 meters, Mt.
+Oku Hotaka is the highest peak in the Northern Japan Alps.

 While the valley as a whole is relatively undeveloped, the central area has some guest houses, hotels, and a smattering of shops and restaurants.
 This zone can get busy at times, but if you keep hiking along the river, you'll soon be away from the crowds.